bcgsc/ntLink/README.md

 ![Logo](https://github.com/bcgsc/ntLink/blob/logo/ntlink-logo.png)

-Long-read genome assembly scaffolder using minimizers
+# Genome assembly scaffolding using long reads and minimizers

 ## Description of the algorithm
 ntLink uses minimizers to perform a lightweight mapping between the input target assembly and the supplied long reads.
 These long-read mappings are then used as evidence to orient and order the output scaffolds.